 State Senator Chris Larson’s Office (D)

 Chris Larson is a Democrat state senator who represents South Milwaukee and some of the suburbs of Milwaukee, including Cudahy, Oak Creek, and St. Francis.
-Carley’s duties will include drafting constituent letters, conducting policy research, note-taking at meetings, summarizing legislation, writing newsletters, and assisting with daily office operations.
+Carley’s duties included drafting constituent letters, conducting policy research, note-taking at meetings, summarizing legislation, writing newsletters, and assisting with daily office operations.

 Prison Justice League

 The Prison Justice League is a non-profit organization that seeks to improve conditions in the Texas prison system through litigation and advocacy.
-As the group’s human rights intern, Dana will help compile reports about various human and civil rights abuses faced by prisoners in Texas, and will interview prisoners in various institutions.
-Dana will also assist and support other staff members as they try to address human rights concerns through lobbying and litigation.
+As the group’s human rights intern, Dana helped compile reports about various human and civil rights abuses faced by prisoners in Texas, and interviewed prisoners in various institutions.
+Dana also assisted other staff members as they tried to address human rights concerns through lobbying and litigation.

 The Heartland Alliance, Marjorie Kovler Center

 The Marjorie Kovler Center seeks to serve individuals recovering from the consequences of torture.
 The Kovler Center provides medical, mental health, and social services, and also advocates for the end of torture worldwide.
-Samuel will be involved in case management at the Kovler Center, which means that he will help clients to schedule appointments with medical and mental health doctors and to get to their appointments by public transportation.
-Sam will also help clients with the paperwork needed to apply for asylum and to find housing and employment.
+Samuel will be involved in case management at the Kovler Center, which means he helped clients to schedule appointments with medical and mental health doctors and to get to their appointments by public transportation.
+Sam also helped clients with the paperwork needed to apply for asylum and to find housing and employment.